soffes/blog/published/2012-07-17-hello-internet-nexus-7/hello-internet-nexus-7.markdown

 ---
-title: "Hello Internet: Nexus 7"
 cover_image: cover.jpg
+tags:
+- video
-categories: video hello-internet
+- hello-internet
 ---

+# Hello Internet: Nexus 7

 My first experience with the Android on the Nexus 7.